apache/beam/Communication-strategy-DRAFT.md

 ## This map describes how each communication channel contributes to the growth of Apache Beam project.
 ![Beam communications logic model](/comms-logic-model.svg)

 While all the channels are connected to a specific function in the short, medium, and long term, some areas have redundancies, and some other areas could use more exposure.
-In order to continue to grow th project, there are 3 proposals we need to focus on (click on the link on each section to read more):
+In order to continue to grow the project, there are 3 proposals we need to focus on (click on the link on each section to read more):

 **1. [Blog post categories, frequency and distribution.](#proposal-1-blog-post-categories-frequency-and-distribution)** Reduce to one blogging space (on Beam Website).
 Incorporate 3 categories to the blog: Apache Beam summit, Apache Beam use cases, and Your journey as a contributor.